 Most brain activity research and software focuses on collecting brain data while sitting still and either meditating or performing logic puzzles.
 However, Opti Brain differs from this because we specialize in collecting brain data while your body is in motion!

 You may be interested in collecting brain data while doing many different activities.
 We will help you understand how to analyze your brain maps depending on what you are doing.
-To make things simple we will categorize every type of brain data collection into “resting” or “in motion.”
+To make things simple we will categorize every type of brain data collection into “resting” or “in motion”.
 After finishing a collection, go to the mapping tab to setup your map.
 If you collected while “resting” then make sure you select the chair icon.
 If you collected while “in motion” select the shoe icon.

 Resting collections take place while sitting or standing still and quiet.
 A popular measure to record is your resting brain state.
-This can be done by recording 30 seconds of data while sitting still, quiet and looking straight ahead with your eyes open.
+This can be done by recording 30 seconds of data while sitting still and looking straight ahead with your eyes open.
 A resting collection can give you a general idea of your current brain state.
 It would be beneficial to take resting collections before and after any large events or mood changes such as a rigorous work out or a job interview.

 In Motion Collections

 Here is an example of how you would collect data during an in motion collection.
 First decide what time frame for your collection is most appropriate.
 This will depend of the activity you are performing.
 For example, if you are putting a golf ball, you may select 5 or 10 seconds to capture your putting routine.
 Or you may select 3s to capture just the motion of your putt.
-Sometimes, it is helpful for someone else to help you capture your brain collection so they can simply press ‘Stop’ after you have started your motion.
+Sometimes, it is helpful for someone else to help you capture your brain collection.
+They can simply press ‘Stop’ after you have started your motion.
 Time the collection so that it stops immediately before you start the motion.

 Creating Brain Maps

-Resting maps are calculated completely different from in motion maps so it is important to select the correct button (the chair or the shoe) when setting up your map.
+Resting maps are calculated completely different from in motion maps.
+So it is important to select the correct button (the chair or the shoe) when setting up your map.
 Before seeing the difference between the two calculations it is helpful to understand what an epoch is.

 An epoch is one short time burst of brain data.
 When brain waves are analyzed they are divided into epochs to make analysis simpler.
 In Opti Brain apps, all epochs are 1 second in length.
-The 1st second of data from the collection is the 1st epoch, the 2nd second of data is the next epoch, all the way until the collection ends.
+The 1st second of data from the collection is the 1st epoch.
+The 2nd second of data is the next epoch, all the way until the collection ends.

-Each one second epoch of brain data is individually analyzed by calculating the power at each electrode site in the brain sensing headset.
+Each one second epoch of brain data is individually analyzed by calculating the power at each electrode site in the headset.
 For example, the Muse headset contains four electrode sites.
 Two in the front near your temples and two on the back behind your ears.
 The power is calculated for 1 epoch at each of the four sites.

 The different colors on a brain map (the multi-colored options) are the power in that area of the brain.
 When the color is dark blue the power is very low.
 When the color is red the power is high.
 However, recognize that anything over 5uV will be red and power may increase to 20+ uV.
 If your map has more than 30uV, the data likely contains artifact and you may want to repeat the collection.